Vegan Hanami essentials

-The origin of Japanese hanami (flower viewing) traditions can be traced to festivities behind palace walls that were reserved for the elite.
+The origin of Japanese hanami (flower viewing) traditions is traceable to festivities behind palace walls that were reserved for the elite.
 Today, the legacy stands transformed — from a sophisticated admiration of the transient beauty of flowers to a tradition of gourmandizing, while lying in joyous abandon on a neon-colored mat under a tree in full bloom.
 Much akin to the saying hana yori dango (dumplings over flowers), takeout food defines life under sakura trees.

 vegan bento hanami essentials aikta kumar vegetarian picnic lunchbox sakura viewing